 A system is causal if its zero-state response at time depends only on the input at times .
-In plain English: the output now depends only on what the input has done up to now — not on what the input will do in the future.
+The output now depends only on what the input has done up to now, not on what it will do in the future.

-Every physical system that operates in real time is causal.
-This is essentially a statement about how the universe works — effects don’t precede their causes.
-So when modeling a real-time signal-processing system, we get causality for free.
+Every physical system that operates in real time is causal: effects don’t precede their causes.
+So when modeling a real-time signal-processing system, causality comes for free.

 Non-causal systems exist mathematically

-A mathematical operation like — “the output now is the input one second from now” — is a perfectly valid signal-processing operation, just not causal.
-It can be implemented in offline processing (looking ahead in a recorded signal) but not in a real-time system.
+A mathematical operation like (the output now is the input one second from now) is a valid signal-processing operation, just not causal.
+You can implement it in offline processing by looking ahead in a recorded signal, but not in a real-time system.

 Test from the impulse response